NTMDev-2/ASTLang/README.md

 NOTE: Problems with a final comment by NTMDev (me) shows that the problem was fixed.
 I keep problems open for easier reference.
 Bonus: ASTLang comes with a simple vector creator and simulator

+You can check the branch `classes` for a backup version of the project.